manovotny/eslint-plugin-get-off-my-lawn/docs/rules/prefer-arrow-functions.md

+# get-off-my-lawn/prefer-arrow-functions

-# Prefer using arrow functions (get-off-my-lawn/prefer-arrow-functions)
+> Prefer using arrow functions.

 Arrow functions have a few benefits over their traditional function counterparts.